-The I-Smile Program provides oral health screenings; oral health education; nutrition education relating to oral health; fluoride varnish application; and a referral to a dentist for comprehensive dental needs.
-The program targets pregnant women and children under the age of 21 residing in Polk County.
-Contact the I-Smile Program at 515-557-9023 for additional information.
+The I-Smile Program provides oral health screenings, oral health education, nutrition education relating to oral health, fluoride varnish application, and a referral to a dentist for comprehensive dental needs.
+The program serves pregnant women and children under the age of 21 residing in Polk, Mahaska, Jasper, Poweshiek, Clinton and Jackson Counties.
+We assist families when they need:

 The VNS of Iowa Maternal Child Health Outreach Program has Outreach Specialists who assist uninsured families, children and pregnant women in obtaining health care coverage, finding a doctor and finding a dentist.
 Bi-lingual outreach specialists who speak Spanish and English are located at the HOLA Center at 618 East 18th Street, and English-speaking outreach specialists are located at the VNS of Iowa main office.
 Other languages are served with the use of VNS interpreters.
 Program assistance includes: